bnesposito/ExSamp/README.md

       - Subject:
           - Check that the empirically asymptotic p-shares are close to the true treatment p-share with a tolerance of 0.01.

-## Scripts

-  - **simulation.R**: implementation of a simulation to observe the behavior of the exploration sampling p-shares under different scenarios.
-      - Scope:
-          - Variable number of treatments
-          - Variable treatment effects
-          - Variable number of waves
-          - Variable sample size
-          - Fixed sample size across waves